-(a) Chief Medical Officer and each Associate and Assistant Chief
+(a) A Chief Medical Officer and each Associate and Assistant Chief Medical Officer;

-Medical Officer;

-- (b) All Chairs; - (c) Each medical director appointed by the Chief Medical Officer upon consultation with the appropriate Chair and approved by the Chief Clinical Officer, with funding provided through the CMO Office and an express allocation of effort for medical director duties: - (d) Each service line, section and division chief; - (e) Each elected officer of the Medical Staff; - (f) Each University of Kentucky or UK HealthCare center director; - (g) Each member of the Medical Staff Executive Committee, the Medical Staff Operating Subcommittees and the Credentials Committee; - (h) Each chair of the other Medical Staff standing committees identified in these Bylaws; and - (i) Each residency Program Director. - 4.4.2 Members of the Organized Medical Staff are required to attend meetings of the Medical Staff and to participate actively in the responsibilities of the Organized Medical Staff.
+- (b) All Chairs; - (c) Each medical director appointed by a Chief Medical Officer upon consultation with the appropriate Chair and approved by the Chief Physician Executive, with funding provided through the CMO Office and an express allocation of effort for medical director duties; - (d) Each service line, section and division chief; - (e) Each elected officer of the Medical Staff; - (f) Each University of Kentucky or UK HealthCare center director; - (g) Each member of the Medical Staff Executive Committee, the Medical Staff Operating Subcommittees, the Peer Review Committee and the Credentials Committee who is a member of the Medical Staff; - (h) Each chair of the other Medical Staff standing committees identified in these Bylaws who is a member of the Medical Staff; - (i) Each residency Program Director; and - (i) The Chief Clinical Officer. - 4.4.2 Members of the Organized Medical Staff are required to attend meetings of the Medical Staff as able and to participate actively in the responsibilities of the Organized Medical Staff.

-4.5 Active Faculty23
+4.5 Active Faculty24

-The Active Faculty category shall be comprised of physicians and dentists who are full-time faculty members of the UK College of Medicine or Dentistry and have been endorsed by their respective Chair as having competence in their area of practice and being active in the teaching program of the University.
+The Active Faculty category shall be comprised of physicians and dentists who are full-time faculty members of the UK College of Medicine, Dentistry or Public Health and have been endorsed by their respective Chair as having competence in their area of practice and being active in the teaching program of the University.
 The primary practice site of an Active Faculty member may be either Hospital.
 Clinical privileges shall be delineated upon appointment and with each reappointment.
 Members of the Active Faculty staff may attend meetings of the Medical Staff, may hold office, and if appointed, shall serve on standing or ad hoc Medical Staff committees.
 Unless the Active Faculty member is a member of the Organized Medical Staff defined above, however, the member does not have the right to vote.

-4.6 Active Community24
+4.6 Active Community25